ImagingLab/2StepBayesianClassifier/README.md

 #### Output
-* An Excel sheet where the first column is the  .... in each sample case and the second column is its corresponding predicted class label
+* An Excel sheet including corresponding predicted class label for each sample.

-Paper is available at:
+A relating thesis is available at: https://ir.library.dc-uoit.ca/bitstream/10155/877/1/Kulaseharan_Sancgeetha.pdf
-https://ir.library.dc-uoit.ca/bitstream/10155/877/1/Kulaseharan_Sancgeetha.pdf